scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/contributing.md

 ### Updating the version number

-Before making a release, you need to update the version number.
+Before making a release, you need to update the version number in the `pyproject.toml` file.
 Please adhere to [Semantic Versioning][semver], in brief

 > Given a version number MAJOR.MINOR.PATCH, increment the:
 >